YUETANG2/AskGPT_Test3/README.md

 # Installation
 - Clone repo to your machine
 - `npm i`
-- [Make a .env file]
-- [Place your ChatGPT API key in the .env folder]
 - `npm run build`
 - Go to chrome extension in your browser
 - Click on "Manage Extension"